Undergraduate Academic Resources

 Minors

 Students in the School of Health may minor in a number of subject areas at Georgetown.
-Minors available to students include those internal to the school, and many within Georgetown College.
+Minors available to students include those internal to the school, and many within Georgetown College of Arts & Sciences.
 A minor is not required.

 Registration and Status Changes